JasperFx/wolverine/docs/guide/http/endpoints.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Http/WolverineWebApi/TestEndpoints.cs#L83-L95' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_simple_wolverine_http_endpoint' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-In the method signature above, `Question` is the "request" type (the payload sent from the client to the server) and `Answer` is the "resource" type (what is being returned to the client).
+In the method signature above, `Question` is the "request" type (the payload sent from the client to the server) and `ArithmeticResults` is the "resource" type (what is being returned to the client).
 If instead that method were asynchronous like this:

 <!-- snippet: sample_simple_wolverine_http_endpoint_async -->